Singapore ONE Pass: The Gateway for Global Founders & Professionals

 • For renewal, especially for the non-salary route, MOM may consider your business’s scale: employing ≥ 5 local staff, meeting salary requirements, and demonstrating contributions.

-• Common structures: private limited (Pte Ltd), subsidiaries, and branches.
+• Common structures are private limited (Pte Ltd), subsidiaries, and branches.

 This dual role (entrepreneur + professional) is a major differentiator and appeals strongly to serial founders and ecosystem builders.